rangeoshun/propeg/README.md

  - `> npm i -g gulp` to install build tool
  - `> gulp`

-# and it goes something like This
+# and it goes something like this
 `<img data-pro-src="[url://to.your/img]" />`
 Magic from here on...